Probiotics and Prebiotics: How to Use Them to Help Manage IBS and IBD

 There are both good and bad bacteria in the gut microbiome, and its composition changes as we age, with stress, based on our diet and our genetics, and with the use of antibiotics.
 That means we can end up with more bad bacteria and less good bacteria, which can exacerbate a health problem like IBS or IBD.
 In fact, many studies have shown that there is a disruption in the gut microbiome in people with IBD and IBS.

-There’s a good amount of recent and new research showing probiotics can be useful in improving IBS symptoms like gas, bloating, abdominal pain, constipation and diarrhea.
+There’s a good amount of research showing probiotics can be useful in improving IBS symptoms like gas, bloating, abdominal pain, constipation, and diarrhea.
 They also seem to be effective in the treatment of ulcerative colitis, but there’s less definitive evidence in people with Crohn’s disease.
 And beyond digestive symptoms, a couple of studies show that certain strains of probiotics (Bacillus coagulans MTCC 5856 and Bifidobacterium longum NCC3001) can improve depression in people with IBS.

 HC: What’s the best way to consume probiotics and prebiotics?